An actor-critic algorithm with policy gradients to solve the job shop scheduling problem using deep double recurrent agents: Computational Experience

-In the training process, we used a dataset composed by randomly generated JSSP instances, with various, yet small, sizes.
+In the training process, we used a dataset composed {of} randomly generated JSSP instances, with various, yet small, sizes.
 We used five classes of JSSP problems, from $(8\times6)$ up to $(20\times15)$.
 The processing times are drawn from a Gaussian distribution $\mathcal{N}(\mu=100,\sigma=10)$.
 There is a total of $1000$ instances, having $200$ elements per class.
 Table \ref{tab:training_sets} summarizes the information regarding the training set.

 During the learning process, the agent has to balance between exploration, i.e. trying new actions, and exploitation of the past experience.
 To prevent the agent from getting stuck in bad regions, we inject the state-space exploration introducing the probability $\epsilon$ to perform a random action.
 The value of $\epsilon$ is updated according to a step function starting from $\epsilon=0.20$ and gradually decreases until, at around the 70\% of the total number of episodes, goes down to $\epsilon=0$.
+We ran the training over $5000$ episodes, with $N=10$ roll-outs per episode.

-We run the training over $5000$ episodes, with $N=10$ roll-outs per episode.
 The actor-critic network configurations and training settings are reported in the Appendix.
 The plot in Figure \ref{fig:value_loss} reports the state-value function loss, showing both the single value and the moving average over $100$ episodes.
 The image indicates a tendency in the reduction of the loss and the variability.

 Since the total reward measure varies from instance to instance, we define a relative objective value gap, $\phi_k$, which is the ratio between the total reward obtained in the $k$-th learning iteration for the instance $i(k)$, and the best solution found trough the all training for the same instance $i(k)$.